Loerarchy is the opposite of hierarchy. So if a hierarchy looks like this…

 (1) People are your most important asset

-More than any other single factor, great people are the key to sustained organizational success.
-It’s not clever marketing, quality products, or even low, low prices.
-Instead, employees who are hardworking, motivated and committed to giving their best each and every day to do the best job they can are the critical advantage.
+More than any other single factor, great people are understood to be the key to sustained organizational success.
+It’s not clever marketing, nor great products.
+It’s not even low, low prices.
+Instead, employees who are hardworking, motivated and committed to giving their best each and every day that is the critical difference.

 (2) Engaged employees work harder, and therefore outperform those who aren’t

 Employees who are enthusiastic about the jobs they do are more productive than their less motivated counterparts.
 More so than experience, skill, intelligence—even talent—job engagement is the decisive factor.
 This is what distinguishes okay, or mediocre employees from your best workers.

 (3) To engage employees, give them what they want.

 According to the best available research, generating the hoped for levels of enthusiasm in workers boils down to one thing, and one thing only: Giving them what they want.

 Give your employees the things they need to do their jobs to the best of their ability.
 If they ask for something, it’s probably because without it, they fell they can’t do their work as well as they believe the could.
 So believe them – and follow up with your support.
 When you give employees what they want, they, you, and your organization all win.